junqiuzhang/react-virtualize/README.md

 ## Usage

-Usage is similar to react-window, but it is lighter.
+Usage is similar to react-window, there are some differentia:

+1. react-virtualize only support virtualize list, not support virtualize table.
+2. react-virtualize use renderItem function to render list items.
+3. react-virtualize use reRenderCount to determine if list updates are needed.
+4. react-virtualize use preRenderPageCount to control the number of pre-rendered pages.

 ### example